Bowman74/fmvvm/README.md

 ```

 ## Data binding
 Data binding creates a relationship between a class that inherits from BindableBase and a stateful or stateless widget.
+For the rest of this section we will use the term ViewModel but really it can refer to any class that derives from BindableBase.
 To be bound to a viewmodel the widget must derive from FmvvmStatefulWidget using a state object the derives from FmvvmState or from FmvvmStatelessWidget.

 The widgets can only be bound directly to viewmodel objects and any object that derives from BindableBase it may expose.